-The reader is advised that these consolidated financial statements have been prepared originally in Chinese.
+The reader is advised that these parent company only financial statements have been prepared originally in Chinese.
 In the event of a conflict between these financial statements and the original Chinese version or difference in interpretation between the two versions, the Chinese language financial statements shall prevail.